powellrhys/strava-ui-streamlit/README.md

 In its current state the project has 4 pages:

-- Home - An overview of yearly stats in comparison to the previous year
+- Home - An overview of yearly stats.
+The activity types illustrated can be edited to meet your requirements
 - Activities - The data collected displayed in tabular format
 - Heatmap - A control panel enabling the user to customize their activity heatmap
 - Progress - Visualisations of activity progress over the years